Téa Delgado: Todd and Téa

 Further differentiating Todd and Téa from other couples on the series was the application of theme music.
 Dark, sad but romantic theme music was applied to the pairing.
 Composer David Nichtern explained the emotion he wanted to convey.
 "This was kind of as close as we get to Todd 'romantic' music," he said.
 "It's still dark and mysterious, but has the possibility of a little sensuality and romance.
 I worked on these cues with my pal Kevin Bents (who does a lot of the keyboard work on the show) but when it came time for the demented variations, I just had to be alone (just kidding)."

-Although Todd never expects to fall in love with Téa, he does.
-The marriage of convenience takes the characters on unexpected turns, both with intense feelings for each other.
-However, Todd struggles with his feelings for her based on his own troubled past and childhood.
-His obsession with destroying the Buchanan family (his sworn enemies, with the exception of a few) becomes too much for Téa to take.
-With Téa ready to divorce him, Todd soon "develops" split personalities in order to keep Téa in his life and get out of going to prison for holding 14 people hostage (the day he also kidnapped her).
-Téa begins to fall in love with Todd's perceived good alters.
-The writers had the couple divorce as part of Todd's defense strategy, but remarry after he was cleared of kidnapping charges.
-More heartbreak follows once Téa discovers he is faking his split personality disorder.
-Though the couple again reunite in 2000 and in 2002, they never manage to stay together for long.
-Téa returns to town in 2008, with the fact they share a daughter named Danielle.

 While characters on the series have struggled to understand Téa's love for Todd, the writers made the pairing's love story detailed enough in its complexity for viewers to comprehend.